 Have an amazing day!

-If you’re looking for examples of female heroes whose inner beauty God used in powerful ways definitely check out our HEARD book series that will help your daughter develop the qualities of prayer, patience, bravery, loyalty, and leadership.
+Are you looking for examples of women whose inner beauty God used in powerful ways?
+If so, check out our Bible Belles book series that will help your daughter develop the qualities of prayer, patience, bravery, loyalty, and leadership.
 Click here to get yours!